t-d-k/LibreCrypt/docs/FAQ.md

  <a name="ak"></a>
 *Q: Why can't I Dismount my volume(s)?*

-*A:* The most common reason for this is because DoxBox cannot gain an exclusive lock on the associated drive.
+*A:* The most common reason for this is because LibreCrypt cannot gain an exclusive lock on the associated drive.
 This is normally caused by one or more files being open on the encrypted volume.

 "Normal" (non administrator) users may also have problems dismounting drives (see the "TODO" list in this documentation)